squidfunk/mkdocs-material/docs/plugins/social.md

       cache_dir: my/custom/dir
 ```

-If you're using multiple instances of the plugin, it can be a good idea to
+If you're using [multiple instances] of the plugin, it can be a good idea to
 set different cache directories for both instances, so that they don't interfere
 with each other.

+  [multiple instances]: index.md#multiple-instances

 ### Logging